 DOLORES DEL RIO

 It's a pity she came along before models earned a good living, because that is essentially all Del Rio was in her movies.
-And her rather masculine beauty leaves the Siren cold as well.

 I don't know what she was like in life, but on-screen she gives the most amazing impression of overbearing self-love.